dumbstruct/dumbstruct.github.io/_posts/2020-05-12-leaving-no-todo-behind-in-xcode.md

 	#warning("TODO: don't forget this important task")
 	TODO("don't forget this important task")

 But what is this craziness?
 Well, now when you prioritise tasks, you can use the console output as a guide to prioritise the TODOs that get **hit** the most during runtime.
-Filter on "TODO:", and sort and rank the results.
+Filter on "TODO:", sort and rank the results.

 Sometimes this is overkill but I have found it useful.
 You can even make your **TODO** function output line number and file, and maintain the count for you if you want to go the extra mile.